-The Council has prudently managed its borrowings to ensure it meets the specified requirements in its Longterm Financial Strategy.
+The Council has prudently managed its borrowings to ensure it meets the specified requirements in its Long Term Financial Strategy.
 Net borrowings at 30 June 2014 are 84% of income, within the target of 105% set by Council and significantly less than 150% limit contained within its Financial Strategy.
-This is illustrated on page 201.
+This is illustrated in section XXXX page XXXX on Local Government Benchmarks.